- Pain is felt in the mid-back especially below the bottom of the shoulder blade.

 Cold Gel Therapy for Shoulder Injury and Pain

 Biofreeze Pain Relieving Gel is an excellent pain relieving gel and I use it for those who have sudden onset muscle pain or recent injuries.
 Biofreeze is better than warm therapy gels and creams for recent injury muscle pain as it cools the area much like ice and does not promote swelling.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
 For latissimus dorsi pain and injury, rub Biofreeze into the shoulder, down the back to the top of the hip bones, and into the side of the rib cage.

 Hot Cold Packs for Back and Shoulder Pain

 SofTouch Large Hot Cold Pack is a large pack that can be used for hot or cold treatment.
 The pack is large enough to cover the latissimus dorsi muscle.
-The wrap also works well to wrap the shoulder front to back.
+The pack also works well to wrap the shoulder front to back.
 The inside of the pack contains a clay-like substance that remains soft and pliable so you can mold the pack to your body.
 The outside of the pack is wrapped with soft suede-like material that does not shock the skin when touched.
 My clients love this pack and it is now the only hot and cold pack that I use in my massage therapy practice.
 To treat the latissimus dorsi muscle use the large pack and lay the pack just under the shoulder blade and allow the pack to cover the side of the body.

 Recommended Back Support Low Back Pain - Helps With Low Back, Side, and Abdominal Pain